nss-day-cohort-24/capstone-details-uix/capstone-presentation.md

     * Pull these from your capstone proposal, GitProject and/or README.
 Goals should be measurable.
 1. Design Brief (2 minutes)
     * Only include slides you will actually talk about.
-    * Remember, a good presentation should not be you reading every word on each slide.
+    * Remember, a good presentation is more than you reading every word on each slide.
 Use bullet points effectively.
 Tell a story.
 2. Demo (2 minutes)
     * You don't have to demonstrate all of the functionality, just the high points.
     * Demonstrating the ability to sign-in/sign-up is a poor use of time unless there is something special about your sign-in/up process.
 So, have a logged-in user and be ready to go when you present.